AbdullahAlz/operniam/README.md

 Being a [Discord](https://discord.com/) user [(bad)](https://cadence.moe/blog/2020-06-06-why-you-shouldnt-trust-discord), I had many issues after moving to Debian.
 Whenever a new Discord update comes out, you have to download a .deb file and install it.
 So instead of doing that manually every time, I wrote this script to replace the discord launcher itself.

-It checks for an existing Discord version, checks the up-to-date stable version and, if necessary, downloads and updates discord and in all cases launches the application.
+It checks for an existing Discord version, checks the up-to-date stable version and, if necessary, downloads and updates discord.

-Launching this script is meant to be equivalent to running Discord on Windows. `update.exe` checks for an update before running discord itself on Windows.
-As always, read the script yourself before using it.
-If you do use it, I recommend replacing discord with it.
-This is done by putting this script in `.local/share/applications` and giving it the right to run.

 Currently this can only handle `.deb` files.